Srihari L. R.

-Srihari L. R. is an Indian chess grandmaster.
+Srihari L. Ravi is an Indian chess grandmaster.

 Career

 Srihari was coached by grandmaster Shyam Sundar M. at his chess academy Chess Thulir, who has also coached grandmaster Pranav V.

 In May 2025, he became India's 86th grandmaster at the Asian Individual Chess Championship after a draw against Pranesh M in the penultimate round.

 Personal life

 He studies commerce at the SRM Institute of Science and Technology, during which he won the Chennai Open International Grandmaster's Chess Championship.